marcelchlupsa/segmentation-examples/Example-1.md

 1. Import an image array of interest

-   ... continue to step 2 if you have a 3-dimensional array stored as a variable in the MATLAB workspace (probably double-type or single-type).
+   Continue to step 2 if you have a 3-dimensional array stored as a variable in the MATLAB workspace (probably double-type or single-type).
 Let the array be called:

    ```Matlab
    ImageVolume